-We continue to study energy sensors LKB1-AMPK and FoxO pathways in metabolic stress response and cancer metabolism.
+First, we have continued to study energy sensors LKB1-AMPK and FoxO pathways in metabolic stress response and cancer metabolism.
 These studies also uncovered novel regulatory mechanisms of long non-coding RNAs (lncRNAs) in regulating these pathways in energy sensing/metabolism and cancer development/treatment.

 - Lin A, et al, Oncogene, 2014

 - Lin A, et al, Cancer Research, 2014

 - Liu X, et al, Nature Cell Biology, 2016